 Once a supporter takes an action for your campaign, you can plug them into your work for the long-haul.
 Don’t lose touch.

-Successful advocacy campaigns harness the latest trends and best practices for connecting with key audiences in this new era of grassroots activism.
+An effective grassroots advocacy campaign harnesses the latest trends and best practices for connecting with key audiences in this new era of grassroots activism.
 Our research on what’s working and what isn’t will equip you with the data and tools your organization needs to stand out as a campaign that people feel compelled to get involved in.